-Hybrid WANs that employ a combination of technologies - such as MPLS and Internet connectivity - have become increasingly popular as enterprise customers and service providers embrace the software-defined WAN.
+Hybrid WANs that employ a combination of technologies—such as MPLS and internet connectivity—have become increasingly popular as enterprise customers and service providers embrace the software-defined WAN (SD-WAN).

-The desire to reduce network spend is often the topic that opens the door to migrating to a hybrid WAN, but it's not always the driver for adopting the solution.
+While the desire to reduce network spend is often the topic that opens the door to migrating to a hybrid WAN, it's not always the driver for adopting the solution.

 Potential cost savings will “get the discussion going . . . it opens doors,” observed Carl Flaherty of De Lage Landen (DLL), a global financial services organization that has adopted a hybrid WAN approach.